 wait 7654

-If multiple processes are specified, the wait command will pause until all of them have finished.
+If multiple processes are specified, the wait command will pause until they have finished.

-Jobs are specified using the job specification (jobspec), which is a method to refer to the processes that make up the job.
+Jobs are specified using the job specification (jobspec), which refers to the processes that make up the job.
 A jobspec begins with a percentage symbol followed by the job number (%n).
 Here is an example:

 rsync -a /home /tmp/home &